Cassiopeia A: Possible observations

+However, it is more probable that the "noon day star" was the planet Venus that reached its maximum morning brightness two days earlier, allowing day time visibility in a clear sky.
+A bright supernova in Cassiopeia would have been visible for months and there would be more observation records as Cassiopeia is visible above the horizon any night in Europe.

+No supernova occurring within the Milky Way has been visible to the naked eye from Earth since.

 Expansion

-The expansion shell has a temperature of around 30 million K, and is expanding at 4000−6000 km/s.
+The expansion shell has a temperature of around 30 million K, and is expanding at 4,000−6,000 km/s.

 Observations of the exploded star through the Hubble Space Telescope have shown that, despite the original belief that the remnants were expanding in a uniform manner, there are high velocity outlying eject knots moving with transverse velocities of 5,500−14,500 km/s with the highest speeds occurring in two nearly opposing jets.
 When the view of the expanding star uses colors to differentiate materials of different chemical compositions, it shows that similar materials often remain gathered together in the remnants of the explosion.

 Radio source

 Cas A had a flux density of 2720 ± 50 Jy at 1 GHz in 1980.
 Because the supernova remnant is cooling, its flux density is decreasing.
 At 1 GHz, its flux density is decreasing at a rate of 0.97 ± 0.04 percent per year.
 This decrease means that, at frequencies below 1 GHz, Cas A is now less intense than Cygnus A. Cas A is still the brightest extrasolar radio source in the sky at frequencies above 1 GHz.